 The concept dates back to the 1600s in England.
 Taking place on the fourth Sunday of Lent, "Mothering Sunday" was an annual opportunity for Christians to visit their hometown church.
 It slowly evolved, as children working far away as domestic servants came back home to spend time with their mothers and family.

 The modern version of Mother's Day took form in the early 20th century, thanks to Ann Marie Reeves Jarvis and her daughter Anna.

-By 1912, Anna Jarvis felt that Mother's Day was being exploited by the flower, stationary and candy industries.
+By 1912, Anna Jarvis felt that Mother's Day was being exploited by the flower, stationery and candy industries.

 Born in 1832 in Virginia, Ann Marie was a social activist whose goal was to improve health and sanitary conditions inside community households.

 Her Mother's Day Work Clubs raised money for medicine and hired help for moms suffering from tuberculosis.

 During the American Civil War, Ann Marie lost four of her children to disease; in total, eight of her 12 offspring died before reaching adulthood.
 Despite her personal tragedies, Ann Marie never stopped her community service.